-It Is Wide Open - Wozniacki Hopeful Over Roland Garros Chances
+It is wide open - Wozniacki hopeful over Roland Garros chances

 Two quarter-final appearances represent the Dane's best performances in the French Open to date.

-However, Wozniacki believes there is no clear favourite for the second slam of 2018 and hopes to capitalize.
+However, Wozniacki believes there is no clear favourite for the second slam of 2018 and hopes to capitalise.

 "Clay is not my favourite surface but, at the same time, I don't feel like we have real clay-court specialists," Wozniacki told Sky Sports.